Grigorij-Dudnik/Clean-Coder-Docs/src/content/docs/features/working_with_images.md

 3. When creating a task (manually or via manager), mention the availability of design files.

 This ensures the Researcher agent can locate and provide appropriate images to the next agents in the pipeline.

+To improve that even more, consider enabling [frontend feedback feature](/features/frontend_feedback).